-KACALP's Chief Compliance Officer or the Compliance department receive and review all trading reports and employee certifications to confirm that any personal trading (as well as other activities subject to compliance oversight) conducted by employees and other covered persons is consistent with the requirements and restrictions set forth in the Code of Ethics and does not otherwise indicate any improper trading activities.
+Kayne's Compliance department receives and reviews all trading reports and employee certifications to confirm that any personal trading (as well as other activities subject to compliance oversight) conducted by employees and other covered persons is consistent with the requirements and restrictions set forth in the Code of Ethics and does not otherwise indicate any improper trading activities.

-Clients may request a copy of KACALP's Code of Ethics by contacting Michael O'Neil, Chief Compliance Officer, at (310) 282-7905.
+Clients may request a copy of Kayne's Code of Ethics by contacting Michael O'Neil, Chief Compliance Officer, at (310) 282-7905.